 To achieve our stated emission reduction goals, we have implemented internal decarbonization projects and may also need to rely on external factors, such as the greater deployment of carbon reduction and removal technologies and adoption of government policies that we expect would accelerate the adoption of energy transition technologies.
 There have been policy responses to support the energy transition in the U.S. with the passage of the Inflation Reduction Act.
-In addition, the 2022 energy disruptions have increased energy prices and raised energy security concerns, which may force many governments to reassess energy transition strategies, extending the timeline to ensure adequate and reasonably priced energy supplies.
+In addition, the 2022 energy disruptions have increased energy prices and raised energy supplies.
 It is difficult to predict with certainty how these policy, economic, and energy security issues will impact the energy transition.
-Our failure or perceived failure to pursue or fulfill our reductions and elimination of carbon equivalent emissions commitments within the timelines we announce could have a negative impact on investor sentiment, ratings outcomes for evaluating our approach to ESG matters, Baker Hughes' stock price and cost of capital and expose us to government enforcement actions and private litigation, among other material adverse impacts.
+Our failure or perceived failure to pursue or fulfill our reductions and elimination of carbon equivalent emissions commitments within the timelines we announce could have a negative impact on investor sentiment, ratings outcomes for evaluating our approach to ESG matters, our stock price and cost of capital and expose us to government enforcement actions and private litigation, among other material adverse impacts.